 Where to Eat in Waco for Cowboy Coffee

-You’ll find charming rustic decor and an ideal space for working or hanging out.
+You’ll find charming rustic décor and an ideal space for working or hanging out.
 They have an open outdoor area with a beautiful canopy of trees overhead.
-They regularly have local and national talent come to perform on their concert stage, so check out their website to see who’s coming to town so you can be sure to add Common Grounds to your list of where to eat in Waco this weekend.
+They regularly have local and national talent come to perform on their concert stage, so check out their website to see who’s coming to town.
+Be sure to add Common Grounds to your list of where to eat in Waco this weekend!

 Where to Eat in Waco for Award-Winning Barbecue

 We had a meal filled with Cauliflower Steak, Banana Pudding, Mac and Cheese, a corn salad, and Brisket.
 The brisket was moist with a thick, peppery crust, and it melted right in our mouths.
-The mac and cheese was so creamy and the corn salad had a kick with a creaminess to it without it being too heavy.
+The mac and cheese was so creamy.
+The corn salad had a kick and the right amount of creaminess without it being too heavy.
 We also tried their beef sausage, which was so soft and very flavorful.
-Overall, the food was fantastic and definitely worth the possible wait.
+Overall, the food was fantastic and definitely worth the wait!

 Where to Eat in Waco for Bubble Tea

 1102 Bubble Tea is the cutest boba spot in town!
 Whether you’re on the lookout for some good bubble tea or yummy pastries, 1102 Bubble Tea is the place to be.
 The café is decorated with cute pieces that make the place extremely welcoming.
 There’s a lot of greenery inside that livens up the space, creating the perfect backdrop for your selfies.

 They have a menu filled with a variety of different bubble tea and coffee flavors, including organic and caffeine free options.
 I tried the Lavender Milk Tea and loved that I got to choose the sugar level to make the drink just right for me.
 I was really impressed by how well the lavender mixed with the tea, creating the perfect balance of flavors.